She became homeless in her 60s. Here's why her story's becoming all-too common in Toronto | CBC News

 Spiegel says she did what she could to adapt while in the shelter system.

 "I got along with the young people and I was kind of like a mother to them.
 I would talk to them, I would listen to them," she said.
-That time came to an end in July of 2020 when she was referred by a doctor to an organization called Homes First.
+That time came to an end in July 2020, when she was referred by a doctor to Homes First.

-She was approved to move into subsidized and supportive housing owned and operated by the agency .
-Now, Spiegel not only has her own unit, but the building is for people over the age of 59 and is tailored for older residents.
+She was approved to move into subsidized and supportive housing owned and operated by the agency.
+Now, Spiegel not only has her own unit, but the building is for people over the age of 59 and tailored for older residents.

 "It's a blessing," she said.